SIOUX CITY, IOWA (October 1, 2018)— Northwest Area Education Agency (AEA) recently welcomed several new employees to the organization:

 Andrea Scheitler, Melinda DeLeeuw, and Cynthia Nelson will serve as special education strategists.
 They will facilitate all aspects of the provision of special education and support and related services in assigned schools.

 DeLeeuw has taught special education at various grade levels and most recently worked for the George-Little Rock school district as an elementary special education teacher.
 She holds a master’s degree in teaching from Morningside College and has completed Reading Recovery training at the University of Northern Iowa.
-Scheitler has a specialist’s degree in School Psychology from the University of Nebraska—Kearney and worked the last nine years as a school psychologist at Central Rivers AEA in the Cedar Rapids, Iowa, area.
+Scheitler has a specialist’s degree in School Psychology from the University of Nebraska—Kearney and worked the last nine years as a school psychologist at Central Rivers AEA in the Cedar Falls, Iowa, area.
 Neilson worked for the past three years as a counselor for the Walthill Public Schools in Nebraska and has additional experience working for the Department of Human Services and the Boys and Girls Home.
 She has a master’s degree in social work from the University of Iowa.

 Rachel Burns, McKenzie Reuter, Emily Kallsen and Sara Westhoff are speech-language pathologists who will provide specialized evaluations, instruction and consultative services for children who have communication delays and disorders and by helping teachers with student skills in articulation, literacy, language curriculum, stuttering and voice disorders.